SVF-tools/WebSVF/README.md

     -	EC2 instance Type: t2.medium
     -	Keypair: Select an existing keypair or create a new one (do not leave as “None”)
     -	VPC: Select VPC if one exists, or create a new VPC
-    -	Subnets: <add all subnets from the dropdown>
+    -	Subnets: add all subnets from the dropdown
     -	Security group: Create a new security group if you do not have one
     -	Assigned Security group needs to have all TCP allowed from anywhere
       <img src='https://github.com/SVF-tools/WebSVF/blob/master/docs/AWS5.png?raw=true' width='720'/>

     -	Container Instance IAM role: Create new role

 - **After your [cluster](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/clusters.html) and [Task definitions](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definitions.html) have been set, you will need to go to EC2 service sure that the [Launch Template](https://aws.amazon.com/about-aws/whats-new/2017/11/introducing-launch-templates-for-amazon-ec2-instances/) has been set.**
   - From your EC2 Dashboard, click on Launch template.
 There should be a Launch template that has been created by ECS automatically.
-Usually named as “EC2ConatinerService-<clustername>-….”
+Usually named as “EC2ConatinerService-clustername-….”

   - **If the [Launch Template](https://aws.amazon.com/about-aws/whats-new/2017/11/introducing-launch-templates-for-amazon-ec2-instances/) is there, just test things, launch a new instance from template (using ECS template) and see if that instance appears within your [Amazon Elastic Container Service (ECS)](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/Welcome.html) [cluster](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/clusters.html) (can be seen under the ECS instances tab) by matching the EC2 Instance Ids.**